The following policies govern the use of technology at the University of Puget Sound:

 - The Statement of Computing Ethics defines the expected responsibilities for all users of electronic resources at the University of Puget Sound.
 All technology-related policies fall under the purview of this policy, and it complements the following policies: Privacy and Appropriate Use of Resources, Information Use and Security, and Email, Voice Mail, and Network Access.

 - The Technology Purchasing and Replacement Policy addresses the considerations involved in the purchase and support of university computers, printers, and other peripheral equipment.
-It defines the computer replacement timeline, details funding requirements for acquiring computers for new faculty and staff positions, describes the process for managing repurposed computers on campus, and defines expectations for support from Technology Services.
+It defines the computer replacement timeline, details funding requirements for acquiring computers for new faculty and staff positions, and defines expectations for support from Technology Services.

 - The Technology-Related HEOA Compliance Statement covers the ways in which Technology Services works to address illegal peer-to-peer file sharing of copyrighted works as required by the Higher Education Opportunity Act of 2008 (HEOA).